 Our enterprise risk management philosophy is to ensure that all relevant risks in our business activities are appropriately identified, measured, monitored and controlled.
-Our approach in executing this philosophy focuses on leveraging our strong credit risk culture to drive enterprise risk management using a strong governance structure, a comprehensive enterprise risk assessment program and an effective risk appetite framework.
-We believe our credit risk culture in conjunction with the risk management accountability incorporated into our integrated Risk Management Framework has facilitated, and will continue to facilitate, the evolution of an effective risk presence across the Company.
+Our approach in executing this philosophy focuses on leveraging our strong credit risk expertise to drive enterprise risk management using a strong governance structure, a comprehensive enterprise risk assessment program and an effective risk appetite framework.
+We believe our corporate culture and values in conjunction with the risk management accountability incorporated into our integrated Risk Management Framework, which includes our governance structure and three distinct Lines of Defense, has facilitated, and will continue to facilitate, the evolution of an effective risk presence across the Company.

-Responsibility and accountability for risk management flows to individuals and entities throughout our Company, including our Board of Directors, various board and management committees and senior management.
+Responsibility and accountability for risk management flows to individuals and entities throughout our Company, including our Board of Directors, various board and management committees, senior management, and members of each "Line of Defense".
 For example: